 Registration means that the association is entered into PRH’s register of associations.
 The register of associations is public and contains information on all registered associations in Finland.
 Anyone can receive information from the register.
 You can find out whether an association is registered, who is the chairperson of the association or who are authorised to sign on behalf of the association.

 Registration is made with a basic notice form.
-Forms and instructions are available from the register of associations, your local register office or in an electronic form on the website of PRH.
+Forms and instructions are available from the register of associations and in an electronic form on the website of PRH.
 Filling out the basic notice costs EUR 85.
 (Choose the option “no preliminary check of rules” – previewed rules only apply to the situation where the subsection of an umbrella organisation is registered under the same rules as the umbrella organisation.
 AYY is not such an umbrella organisation and AYY’s model rules are not previewed.)

 The charter and rules of the association are required for registration.
 In addition, you have to provide information on persons who are authorised to sign on behalf of the association (contact details of persons who are authorised to sign on behalf of the association in accordance with the association rules).
 Therefore, in order to submit the form, you will need their contact details and personal identity numbers.
 Note that English cannot be the registering language or determined as the official language of a registered association (ry).
 This is outruled by the Association Act in accordance to Finland’s official legislative languages (Finnish and Swedish).